 While Washington legalized sports betting, players will only be able to online bet on casino grounds.

 There’s a reason why legislators push for legalized sports betting.
 Tax revenue.
-Politicians in states where sports betting is illegal see the large handles and holds other states pull in.
+Politicians in states where sports betting is illegal to see the large handles and holds other states pull in.

 They want to keep that money in their state.
 Likewise, the opportunity to charge licensing fees is huge revenue potential.